New Zealand police arrest 2 British men in huge meth bust

-WELLINGTON, New Zealand (AP) - New Zealand police say they have arrested two British men after finding a huge stash of methamphetamine in an Auckland apartment that would have been worth tens of millions of dollars if sold on the street.
+WELLINGTON, New Zealand (AP) - New Zealand police said Friday they had arrested two British men after finding a huge stash of methamphetamine in an Auckland apartment that would have been worth tens of millions of dollars if sold on the street.

-Police say they’ve been targeting a foreign criminal organization working in New Zealand as part of what they’re calling Operation Essex.
+Police said they’ve been targeting a foreign criminal organization working in New Zealand as part of what they’re calling Operation Essex.
+They say the bust was one of the largest of its type in New Zealand.

-Police said Friday they searched the apartment last week and found plastic storage containers filled with 200 kilograms (441 pounds) of meth with a street value of 144 million New Zealand dollars ($93 million).
+Police said they searched the apartment last week and found plastic storage containers inside cardboard packing boxes that were filled with more than 200 kilograms (441 pounds) of meth with a street value of 144 million New Zealand dollars ($93 million).

+In part due to New Zealand’s isolated location, drugs like methamphetamine tend to bring a higher price here than in many other parts of the world.

 Detective Inspector Paul Newman told reporters they arrested a 60-year-old man at the apartment and a 49-year-old man at Auckland Airport.
 Both men remain in jail and have been charged with possessing methamphetamine with intent to supply.